shaw3257/noggin/README.md

 # Noggin
-Ruby Neural Network implementation using backpropagation and gradient descent for training
+A Neural Network written in Ruby with an objected oriented implementation.
+Training is done using http://en.wikipedia.org/wiki/Backpropagation and http://en.wikipedia.org/wiki/Gradient_descent.

+The simple API was inspired from https://github.com/harthur/brain

 ``` Ruby